 Background – HR 8337 Bill with Premium Processing Changes

 HR 8337 Bill has a section called “Emergency Stopgap USCIS Stabilization Act” with many provisions related to USCIS Premium processing.
 It has provisions for adding premium processing for H, L visa holders dependents.
 Also, for general Change of Status and other applications, including EAD.
-It also raises the current premium processing fee for H1B and other categories that use the same.
+It also raises the existing premium processing fee for H1B and other categories that use the same.
 There are also limits set on the premium processing in this bill.
 See below screenshot.

 Now, let’s look at each of the provisions related to USCIS in the bill.